The PARC is a student-centered program dedicated to promoting academic success among all students.

 • Management of student’s accommodations

-• Review of educational evaluations for parents, teachers, and when appropriate, advisors
+• Review of educational evaluations for parents and teachers.

 • Communication with classroom teachers and coordination of updates on students’ progress.